 Romano earned the 2015 Most Improved Athlete award at Lynchburg and helped his squad to a conference championship for indoor and outdoor track and field in 2014 and 2013.

 In 2015 he was the top student at the scholarly showcase for the school of business and economics and grabbed the Walter G. Mason Award for economics and finance.

 Born in Harrisburg, Romano is the son of Andrew and Beth Romano and brother to Sara and Drew Romano.
 Romano is pursuing his master's degree in business administration.

-Taylor Browning joins the Jaguars as a graduate assistant for the men’s and women’s track and field programs.
-He began his master’s program in August 2016 and is pursuing his M.S. in kinesiology.
+Taylor Browning joined the Jaguars as a graduate assistant for the men’s and women’s track and field programs in the 2016 season.
+He began his master’s program in August 2016 and is perusing his M.S. in kinesiology.

 From Carbondale, Colo., and born in Reno, N.V., Browning graduated from the University of Redlands in Redlands, Calif., in 2015.
 He was a four-year letterman at Redlands and picked up an All-American accolade as a sprinter.
 Browning earned seven-time All-Conference honors, was a three-time conference champion, and a five-time National Qualifier.
 During his tenure he received the Dixon Farmer Character Award Winner for academics, sportsmanship, and leadership.